 Hoi An Ancient Town is a name not too strange for international visitors when coming to Vietnam.
-When you come here, you will be attracted by the ancient beauty of this place.
-Bellow, here is the article’s top 10 things to do in Hoi An when traveling in Hoi An.
-Explore One Vietnam hope you will find the most suitable destination for your exploring Hoi An trip.
+Bellow, here are the article’s top 10 things to do in Hoi An; we hope you will find the most suitable stuff for your exploring Hoi An trip.

 1. Walk Around the Streets of Hoian Ancient Town

 It would be best to visit many famous places associated with Hoian ancient town on the main streets, such as Tran Phu Street, Nhat Ban Bridge, Bach Dang Street along Hoai River, Assembly Hall of Guangdong.